 - Longed for

-While a lot of the process may seem pretty self-explanatory, we’ll help you figure out exactly the types of questions to keep in mind and how to successfully guide the retrospective to get the most out of your meeting.
+A lot of the process may seem pretty self-explanatory.
+But, we’ll help you figure out exactly the types of questions to keep in mind.
+These will help you to successfully guide the retrospective to get the most out of your meeting.
 Let’s get started!

 Preparing your team

 Make sure your team knows at least a day in advance that you’re planning on holding a 4Ls Retrospective meeting.
-Send out some written directions (maybe even this blog) along with the template you’re going to use so they really understand what the process will be like.
+Send directions (like this blog) along with the template you’re going to use so they understand the retro process.

-Each team member should either fill out a few stickies under each category in the template or jot down some notes and ideas for each category before coming to the group brainstorm.
+Each team member should either fill out a few stickies under each category in the template or jot down some ideas for each.
+Make sure this is all done before coming to the group brainstorm.
 Every member should think through the entire process that they just completed and thoroughly examine every step — both steps they were involved in and maybe some that they weren’t but whose outcome might have affected them.

 This will help facilitate good discussion and waste less time on thinking and ideating during the actual meeting.
 Plus, it’s possible one team member’s idea will spark something that another team member hadn’t remembered to include on their list.